tarantool/doc/doc/reference/configuration/cfg_storage.rst

     The multiplier for computing the sizes of memory chunks that tuples are stored in.
 A lower value may result in less wasted memory depending on the total amount of memory available and the distribution of item sizes.
-Allowed values range from 1 to 2.

     See also: :ref:`slab_alloc_granularity <cfg_storage-slab_alloc_granularity>`

     | Type: float
     | Default: 1.05
+    | Possible values: between 1 and 2 inclusive
     | Environment variable: TT_SLAB_ALLOC_FACTOR
     | Dynamic: no